A look back…

 2002: Minnesota Chapter VictoryMinnesota Chapter lobbies Minneapolis Star Tribune to consider a contract with a vendor only after gaining assurance that its leaders could work respectfully with a newspaper that had ‘out’ employees.
 The vendor in question, in response, added ‘sexual orientation’ to its anti-discrimination language.

-2002: Barbara Dozetos Joins NLGJA Executive CommitteeThe first LGBT press member, Barbara Dozetos, joins the executive committee of NLGJA.
+2002: Barbara Dozetos Joins NLGJA Executive CommitteeThe first LGBTQ press member, Barbara Dozetos, joins the executive committee of NLGJA.

 2002: Domestic Partner Benefits Offered at The Associated PressThe Associated Press offers domestic partner benefits to its gay and lesbian employees.